 Enjoy Inamori Ethics Prize event videos, photos, and transcripts for each winner!

-The Inamori Ethics Prize will not be awarded in 2022.
-Instead, we will spend a year in conversation exploring inequalities in healthcare.
-Please see our 2020-2021 Conversations on JUSTICE series for reference, future updates, and resources, including conversations with the global community and previous Inamori Ethics Prize winners and other local and international experts.
+The Inamori Ethics Prize was not awarded in 2022.
+Instead, we spent a year in conversation exploring inequalities in healthcare.
+Please see our 2022-2023 Conversations on JUSTICE series for event videos, student reports, and resources, including a conversation with Jeff Eastman, CEO of Remote Area Medical, which was founded and led by the late Stan Brok, 2010 Inamori Ethics Prize recipient.

 Judge Silvia Fernández de Gurmendi, a leading figure in international justice, humanitarian law, and human rights and the first woman to serve as president of the International Criminal Court (ICC), was awarded the 2020 Inamori Ethics Prize in 2021.
 Judge Fernández is the first Latinx Inamori Ethics Prize recipient and the first from South America.
 Learn more

 During the 2020-21 academic year, the Inamori Center provided space for conversations on a topic of consequence: JUSTICE.
-We were able to draw on the insight and expertise of Inamori Ethics Prize winners as well as top scholars and practitioners in a thematic series of events and programming addressing the topic of JUSTICE from multiple perspectives, locally and globally.
+We were able to draw on the insight and expertise of Inamori Ethics Prize winners (Judge Silvia Fernández, LeVar Burton, Farouk El-Baz, Marian Wright Edelman) as well as top scholars and practitioners in a thematic series of events and programming addressing the topic of JUSTICE from multiple perspectives, locally and globally.
 Learn more

 Marian Wright Edelman, founder and president of the Washington, D.C.-based Children’s Defense Fund was awarded the Inamori Ethics Prize in 2017 for defending children’s rights and the disadvantaged.
 She has championed policies and programs to lift children from poverty, protect them from abuse and neglect and ensure their access to health care and quality education.
 Learn more